RayIwobi/Amazon-Scraper-API_backend-project/README.md

 🧑‍💻 Get Started

-Sign up for an API key.
+This app does not require an api key.

 Choose the endpoint you need (/product, /search, or /reviews).